 If milk is going to help your toddler sleep (or just not become an absolute monster), you will need to bring it on board.

 Shelf-stable milk is a major thing in countries around the world, although it seems weird to many Americans.
 But it is a godsend for flights with a toddler.

 You can find shelf-stable milk in most grocery stores, and my favorite is available on Amazon.
 It tastes a little different from the milk that you’re used to, but it’s good enough that your toddler probably will not notice the difference.

+Are masks required by your airline?
 Practice wearing the mask for extended periods before the trip.

 Look, for better or for worse, there have been stories in the news of families who have gotten fined or even removed from flights because their 2-year-old wouldn’t keep a mask on.
 I think those instances are rare.
 Like other passengers, I believe most flight attendants see parents of toddlers making a concerted effort and understand.
 But bringing a toddler who has never worn a mask onto the plane is probably not a great idea.

 Even my child who is in a daycare setting that requires the mask all day needs some breaks.
 During snack times, I do allow her to keep it off while working through her snack.
 This gives her a break, and it is okay to keep it off while actively eating or drinking (which she might be slowly doing for 20+ minutes, but she is doing).

 Bring multiple masks on the plane.

 Another way to help a toddler who is not 100% comfortable with mask wearing is to bring multiple options and switch it up partway through.